Altinity/altinity-datasets/README.md

 * Database connection parameters are not supported yet.
 * There is no automatic way to populate large dataset like airline/ontime.
-  You can add the extra .zip files yourself.
+  You can add the extra data files yourself.